damaidec/damaidec.github.io/BOF/intro.md

 ## Environment

 The blog will focus on making a havoc BOF.
-For the first BOF it will be focused on the passing arguments and aggressor script (not sure what it's called on havoc but on Cobalt strike it's called like that so lets just call it the same lol).
+The first BOF will be focused on passing arguments and aggressor script (not sure what it's called on havoc but on Cobalt strike it's called like that so lets just call it the same lol).

-Before we start my lab setup is like this.
+My lab setup.
 * Windows dev box
 * kali linux
 * Target machine (optional)

-On my windows dev box I have all my programming stuff related in here and debugging tools.
+On my windows dev box, I have all my programming stuff and debugging tools.
 The tools I had are:
 * Visual studio with C installed
 * python3
 * x64dbg